 Mango Cake

-Now, this Mango chocolate Cake is for and on my son Siddharth’s demand.
+Now, this Mango chocolate Cake is for and on my son Siddharth's demand.
 He loves chocolates, he loves mangoes and he loves cakes.
-So what else can be better than combining all three and making Mango Chocolate Cake?
+So what else can be better than combining all three and make Mango Chocolate Cake?

 And he always complains that I make better muffins for his cousin Ayush than for him.
 So, Just two days back, when he asked me to make mango muffins.
 Not only plain mango but with some variations too.
 Then without wasting a minute, I headed towards the kitchen.